rkjbnz/fast_food/README.md

 It does everything as root, if this is not ideal setup another user on your server and change the `deploy.rb` file

 If you run into errors it could be an issue with the Chef-solo recipe for the particular server you have setup.
-You can change out recipes or add new ones by dropping them into the chef/cookbooks folder and update the runlist in the `chef/production.json` file
+You can change out recipes or add new ones by dropping them into the chef/cookbooks folder and updating the runlist in the `chef/production.json` file.

 Hey this is fast food after all not fine dining!

 ## Todo

 * Support for more server versions and distros.
-Only tested on Ubuntu 10.04.
-For later versions you will have to alter the `ubuntu.sh` file in the config/deploy folder
+Only tested on Ubuntu 10.04 and Ubuntu 12.10.
+For 12.10 you will have to alter the `ubuntu.sh` file in the config/deploy folder and replace the package `libreadline5-dev` with `libreadline-gplv2-dev lib64readline-gplv2-dev`
 * Support for multiple stages
 * Support for different server roles
 * Setup other services such as backups to server/s3